 What is an asylum seeker?

-An asylum seeker is a person who applies for refugee status from the safety of the U.S. Both international and domestic law affirms the right for refugees to seek legal protection in the U.S. at any time.
+An asylum seeker is a person who applies for refugee status from the safety of the U.S. It is not illegal to seek asylum.

 A broken system

-Since 2011, the U.S. asylum backlog has increased by more than 1,750%.
-The number of pending cases means asylum seekers can wait more than six years before their immigration case is resolved.
+An estimated 465,000 U.S. asylum applications are currently pending.
+The unprecedented backlog means asylum seekers can wait more than six years before their immigration legal case is resolved.

 From Persecution to Destitution

-The U.S. is the only country that denies asylum seekers access to critical services and significantly delays permission to work.
-Asylum seekers are among the most underserved refugees in the U.S.
+Although 44 countries accept asylum applications, the U.S. is the only country that denies asylum seekers access to basic services and significantly delays permission to work.
+Asylum seekers endure tremendous hardship as they wait for their legal cases to be considered.